Unit 6 - Practice Quiz

 languages and regular languages Hard

-A. is always a regular language.
+A. is always a non-regular language.

-B. The regularity of depends entirely on the algebraic structure of and is generally undecidable.
+C. The regularity of depends entirely on the algebraic structure of and is generally undecidable.

-C. is always a non-regular language.
+D. is always a regular language.

 49 Which of the following is an accurate synthesis of the closure properties of strictly non-regular languages?